Israeli airstrike on Gaza school sheltering displaced people kills at least 18, including UN staff, Palestinian officials say - KESQ

 ‘We are all civilians here’

 Footage from the scene showed debris strewn around a compound and blood stains on the ground.
-A hole has punctured what appears to be a classroom and among the rubble is canned food and the dust-covered belongings of displaced Palestinians.
+A hole punctured what appeared to be a classroom and among the rubble was canned food and the dust-covered belongings of displaced Palestinians.

 A man carrying human remains said: “Brutality, I don’t know what to say.”